 Laura drew inspiration from the iconic black and white tile in so many bathrooms she toured while apartment-hunting.
 In went white marble floor tiles accented with miniature black diamond tiles, all from Home Depot.
 This ageless flooring masks a big-time modern improvement: radiant floor heating lies just underneath and is connected to a timer that gets the heat going every morning.
 Laura and Peter continued a luxe look up the walls with 12” marble square tiles, a subtle rounded tile border, and custom marble shower shelves, all with materials found at Home Depot.

 The bathroom gained a sleek pocket door (with beautifully crafted custom molding created by Eduard) and Laura found a console sink that combined the look of an old-fashioned marble sink with more modern chrome lines.
-The couple found multiple ways to echo these clean lines with a simple squared Kohler tub and sliding glass doors, European-inspired American Standard shower fixtures, a dual-flush toilet from Kohler, and a deco lighting fixture sourced from Lighting District.
+The couple found multiple ways to echo these clean lines with a simple squared Kohler tub and sliding glass doors, European-inspired American Standard shower fixtures, a dual-flush toilet from Appliances Connection, and a deco lighting fixture sourced from Lighting District.
 Valeria and Eduard also made room for a Panasonic ceiling fan and side-by-side Robern medicine cabinets, both mirrored inside and out.

 All together, the new space is brighter and warmer than ever before.
 And the washer and dryer that started it all?
 The contractors transformed the interior of the hallway closet with blue-gray paint and stacked a white Bosch washer and dryer next to revamped hallway linen storage.

 Thank you, Laura and Peter (and stately dog, Wellington!), for this tour of your beautiful new closet and bathroom!